selinaerhabor/onetwocook/README.md

 In addition, the website has also been tested on other browsers including Firefox and Google Chrome at the various screen sizes using [Browsershots.org].
 This allowed me to test the online cookbook application on Linux and Windows operating systems.
 Below are the test results of the website deployed on Heroku when tested on Browsershots.org on various browsers.

-Key screenshots of the Browser Test results can be found in a folder called `browser-tests` under the `tests` folder.
+Key screenshots of the Browser Test results can be found in the `tests` folder.
 * Key: ✓ - Application loads successfully

 Operating System | Browser | OneTwoCook